-Specify the string you want to search for and replace, or a regular expression.
-Use the drop-down list to use old search strings/expressions.
-You can narrow the search down with one or more of these conditions: Match case Searches only for occurrences that exactly match the case of the specified text.
-Otherwise, specifying int will also find INT and Int.
-Match whole word Searches only for the string when it occurs as a separate word (mnemonic &w).
-Otherwise, int will also find print, sprintf, and so on.
-Match regular expression Interprets the search string as a regular expression, which must follow the standard for the Perl programming language.
-Replace with · Specify the string you want to replace the original string with.
+Specify the string you want to replace the original string with.
 Use the drop-down list to use old replace strings.

+Look in

+Specify which files you want to search in.
+Choose between:

+For all projects in workspace

+Searches all projects in the workspace, not just the active project.

+Project files

-Look in Specify which files you want to search in.
-Choose between: For all projects in workspace Searches all projects in the workspace, not just the active project.
-Project files Searches all files that you have explicitly added to your project.
-Project files and user include files Searches all files that you have explicitly added to your project and all files that they include, except the include files in the IAR Embedded Workbench installation directory.
-Project files and all include files Searches all project files that you have explicitly added to your project and all files that they include.
+Searches all files that you have explicitly added to your project.

+Project files and user include files

+Searches all files that you have explicitly added to your project and all files that they include, except the include files in the IAR Embedded Workbench installation directory.

-insertion point positioned at the start of the specified text.
-A blue flag in the left-hand margin indicates the line containing the string you searched for.
+Project files and all include files

+Searches all project files that you have explicitly added to your project and all files that they include.

+Directory

-Directory Searches the directory that you specify.
+Searches the directory that you specify.
 Recent search locations are saved in the drop-down list.
 A browse button is available for your convenience.

+Look in subdirectories

+Searches the directory that you have specified and all its subdirectories.

+File types

-Look in subdirectories Searches the directory that you have specified and all its subdirectories.
-File types A filter for choosing which type of files to search; the filter applies to all Look in settings.
+A filter for choosing which type of files to search-the filter applies to all Look in settings.
 Choose the appropriate filter from the drop-down list.
 The text field is editable, to let you add your own filters.
 Use the character to indicate zero or more unknown characters of the filters, and the ? character to indicate one unknown character.

+Stop

-Stop - Stops an ongoing search.
+Stops an ongoing search.
 This button is only available during an ongoing search.

+Close

-Close Closes the dialog box.
+Closes the dialog box.
 An ongoing search must be stopped first.

+Find Next

+Finds the next occurrence of the specified search string.

+Replace

-Find Next Finds the next occurrence of the specified search string.
-Replace Replaces the found string and finds the next occurrence of the specified search string.
-Replace All Saves all files and replaces all found strings that match the search string.
-Skip file ond life Skips the occurrences in the current file.
+Replaces the found string and finds the next occurrence of the specified search string.

+Replace All

+Saves all files and replaces all found strings that match the search string.

+Skip file

+- Skips the occurrences in the current file.